 Rolex has a solid brand presence in the world of sports with endorsements in golf, motor sports, tennis and yachting.
 Some of the world’s most famous athletes advertise for Rolex watches including Tiger Woods, Roger Federer, Lindsey Vonn and Phil Mickelson.

-Most popular terms associated with Rolex online
+Most popular Rolex items online

 When searching for Rolex online, people most often looked for the following products: